mukkund05/mukkund05-Modern-Restaurant-Web-Application/README.md

-# Restaurent Website using Reactjs and tailwind css
+# Restaurant Website using Reactjs and tailwind css